ugolbck/AFCC/README.md

 Purpose: **Master's Thesis**

 Project aims:
+- Investigate constructiveness in online reviews:
+    - Provide a valid and reliable constructiveness ranking scale.
+    - Provide training and test annotated data (~5k reviews).

 - Show the possibility to classify feedback reviews based on constructiveness:
-    - Provide a valid and reliable constructiveness scale.
     - Compare different models, different sets of features and numberof features.
     - Compare our scale results with binary classification and out-of-domain data.